 PIRTS

 NLF: Boards must identify up to five staff members to conduct fraud fact-finding (or more, if an exception is permitted by FDCM).
-Boards who have a need for more than five fact-finding PIRTS users should contact their FDCM OI Liaison to request an exception and for any questions related to their request.
+Boards who have a need for more than five fact-finding PIRTS users may contact their FDCM Office of Investigations (OI) liaison to request an exception and for any questions related to their request.

 Staff members who conduct fraud fact-finding must be employed by the Board or by the child care contractor.
 However, contractor staff who are responsible for determining enrollment and eligibility, or overseeing, approving, or managing enrollment and eligibility, must not conduct fact-finding.
 Additionally, Texas Rising Star Mentors must not be designated as fraud fact-finders.
-If the Board has staffing limitations that make them unable to fulfill this requirement, please contact and discuss with your FDCM OI Liaison.
+If the Board has staffing limitations that make them unable to fulfill this requirement, please contact and discuss with your FDCM OI liaison.
 Only staff members who have completed the fraud and PIRTS training may conduct fact-finding.

-Boards may request up to two read-only users for quality assurance in PIRTS, in addition to the five fact-finding users.
-Large Boards that need additional staff access should contact their OI liaison.
+Boards may request up to two read-only users for quality assurance in PIRTS in addition to the five fact-finding users.
+Large Boards may request additional staff access by contacting their OI liaison.
 These additional read-only users must attend PIRTS training to receive access.

-PIRTS Training
+PIRTS and Fraud Training

-NLF: Boards must be aware that training will be provided throughout the year based on demands and needs of the Boards.
-Contact your OI Liaison at fdcmprograminvestigations@twc.texas.gov with questions.
+NLF: Boards must inform staff that training will be provided throughout the year based on the demands and needs of the Boards.
+Contact your OI liaison at fdcmprograminvestigations@twc.texas.gov with questions.

 Integrity Central

-NLF: Boards must be aware that Integrity Central is an analytic tool that analyzes CCS program data to identify patterns and outliers that warrant investigation for potential fraud.
+NLF: Boards must inform staff that Integrity Central is an analytic tool that analyzes CCS program data to identify patterns and outliers that warrant investigation for potential fraud.
 Board training on Integrity Central was offered January 22, 23, and 27, 2026.
 Boards can submit a ServiceNow ticket to the Child Care & Early Learning (CC&EL) team to request access for additional users or to request assistance with using the tool.

-LF: Boards should review Integrity Central at least monthly as it can help identify providers that do not appear on the High-Risk CCS Provider Report.
+NLF: Boards must review Integrity Central at least monthly as it can help identify providers that do not appear on the High-Risk CCS Provider Report.
 Training and support materials from CC&EL were posted on the FDCM intranet, Forms and Child Care Resources page.

-NLF: POCs Responsibilities
+POCs Responsibilities

-Boards must inform relevant staff that POCs are responsible for notifying FDCM of any changes in PIRTS users within 48 hours (for access removal).
+NLF: Boards must inform relevant staff that POCs are responsible for notifying FDCM of any changes in PIRTS users within 48 hours (for access removal).
 To add, remove, or change PIRTS user access, or to change or add POCs, send an email to fdcmprograminvestigations@twc.texas.gov.

 NLF: Boards must inform relevant staff that POCs must manage the assignment and completion of all child care fraud investigations in a timely manner and make and approve all fraud determinations.
 The POCs are ultimately responsible for each Board’s final determination.